bitgrip/jsconfhi/pages/content/message.md

-import Image from './team-fact.jpg';
+import Image from './starwars.jpg';

-# We proudly present the favorite soccer colors
+# Almost a 'battle of faith', mostly an either/or-question.

 <br />
 <br />